 The three most widely used halibut fishing techniques are anchoring, drifting, and slow-trolling.
 Our guides usually anchor and bounce bait on the bottom, which creates a scent trail and is extremely effective.
 This technique involves using a special ring-and-float anchoring system.
 Once the bait is in the water, it is a matter of waiting the halibut out.
 Patience is key.
 Once you get a hit, things get very exciting, very fast.
 Halibut are huge fighters and bringing one in is an experience you’ll never forget.

 Another fishing technique is drifting.
 This brings the bait past the waiting fish, but the must be attentive to avoid hang-ups and lost gear, as well as maintain a vertical line.
 Slow-trolling does the same, but also allows the angler to cover more ground.

-Other bottom fish such yellow eye and rockfish are abundant in Nootka and Esperanza Inlets.
+Pacific rockfish are abundant in Nootka and Esperanza Inlets.
 They are usually found near bottom structure and are caught on jigs or while trolling.
 Bait such as herring, octopus, and squid work very well.

 One of the most highly prized bottom fish is the ling cod.
 Despite their appearance, this fish has a very delicate meat with a sweet flavour.
 You’ll find ling cod hiding amongst underwater rock structures and ledges, waiting to ambush your bait or lure.
 If you’re not having any luck in a location with good structure, try changing your depth – generally going deeper.
 We are fortunate to have an abundance of ling cod over the 65cm minimum size limit.
 With their aggressive attacks and great fights, they are a lot of fun to catch.